-Armmani Prasad (figure 16) is a senior Physiotherapist and Manager of the CF Unit at Great Ormond Street Hospital for Children, London and one the leading CF physiotherapists both in the UK and internationally.
+Armmani Prasad (fig. 30) is a senior Physiotherapist and Manager of the CF Unit at Great Ormond Street Hospital for Children, London and one the leading CF physiotherapists both in the UK and internationally.
 She has written extensively on CF and also been an invited speaker at many conferences both in the UK and abroad and regularly advises the CF Trust on matters relating to CF care.

 Proesmans M, Balinska-Miskiewicz W, Dupont L, Bossuyt X, Verhaegen J, Hoiby N, de Boeck K. Evaluating the “Leeds criteria” for Pseudomonas aeruginosa infection in a cystic fibrosis centre.
 Eur Respir J 2006; 27:937-943.[PubMed]